Francsimon/Serial-Peripheral-Interface-FPGA-DSP/README.md

     Then, right-click on the soft folder.
 Click on Build Project and Run As -> Nios II Hardware to run the code.

-3. From the DSP side, import spi_adc_minimized_delay in Code Composer Studio.
+3. From the DSP side, import "spi_adc_minimized_delay" in Code Composer Studio.
 Then, Build and Flash.

 ---